Are chain-complete posets co-wellpowered?: Introduction

 Let us recall that a chain-complete poset is a poset where every chain has a join.
 One often calls them complete partial orders, briefly cpo's.
 Morphisms in the category $\CPO$ of cpo's are maps preserving joins of chains.
 We will call these morphisms {\it cpo maps}.
-Every directed subset of a cpo has a join and morphisms of cpo's preserve directed joins (see \cite{AR} 1.7).
+Every directed subset of a cpo has a join and morphisms of cpo's preserve directed joins (see \cite[1.7]{AR}).
 Since we allow empty chains, every cpo has the smallest element $0$ and cpo maps preserve $0$.
-The category $\CPO$ is complete and cocomplete (see \cite{M}), and coproducts are disjoint unions with the smallest elements identified.
+Hence coproducts are disjoint unions with the smallest elements identified.

-Before presenting our results about epimorphisms of cpo's in Sections 3 and 4, we show in Section 2 that the three element chain $3$ forms a strong generator.
-Also, that $2$ does not have this property, which was claimed in \cite{PR}.
-3 mm